 top of page

-If you're reading this, welcome to my new adventure - type foodie!
-I am excited to begin sharing more about life in my late twenties living with Type 1 Diabetes, some stories from the past, and a lot of delicious recipes and food that happens to have carb information easily available.
+If you're reading this, welcome to typefoodie!
+I started typefoodie to share more about living with Type 1 Diabetes, some stories from the past, and a lot of delicious recipes that have carb information easily available.
 You can read about me and the site here, but to start us off I wanted to share more about how we got here.

 Diagnosis